-De etail s of Loan As at March 31, 2022 # As at March 31, 2021# Security 1.
-3 List No i00 (Previous Year: 2,500), Months T-Bill + 188 bps, ted, Secured, Redeemable, n-Convertible Debentures of face value of 10 lakhs each 250.00 250.00 Debentures are secured by hypothecation of Company's moveable properties, both present and future, situated at Manali, Viralimalai (other than moveable assets of Coated Fabrics Business) and Gummidipoondi in the State of Tamil Nadu, Jhiwana in the State of Rajasthan, rms and conditions Redeemable at face value in one single instalment at the end of 2nd year from the date of allotment.
-Malanpur and Special Economic Zone, Indore in the State of Madhya Pradesh, Kashipur in the State of Uttarakhand (other than moveable assets of Laminated Fabrics Business) and Dahej in the State of Gujarat (excluding certain assets). b) Coupon is payable on a quarterly basis every year.
-2 (i) Term loan from Banks 1,463.21 1,390.07 Moveable property (a)(i) Out of the loans as at 2(i), loans aggregating to
+Details of Loan As at March 31, 2022# As at March 31, 2021# Security 2,500 (Previous Year: 2,500), 3 Months T-Bill + 188 bps, Listed, Secured, Redeemable, Non-Convertible Debentures of the face value of 10 lakhs each Terms and conditions a) Redeemable at face value in one single instalment at the end of 2nd year from the date of allotment.
+250.00 250.00 Debentures are secured by hypothecation of Company's moveable properties, both present and future, situated at Manali, Viralimalai (other than moveable assets of Coated Fabrics Business) and Gummidipoondi in the State of Tamil Nadu, Jhiwana in the State of Rajasthan, Malanpur and Special Economic Zone, Indore in the State of Madhya Pradesh, Kashipur in the State of Uttarakhand (other than moveable assets of Laminated Fabrics Business) and Dahej in the State of Gujarat (excluding certain assets). b) Coupon is payable on a quarterly basis every year.

+1,463.21 1,390.07 Moveable property